ecadlabs/taquito/docs/tutorial.md

 1- We wait for the confirmation and print the hash as before.

 Now, if you run your code, you should be able to see the hash of the operation in the terminal.
-After about a minute, you should be able to see the new NFT in the collection.
+After about a minute, you should be able to see the new NFT in the collection from [this link](https://ghostnet.objkt.com/collection/KT1XmD31NdBrTcL7bPF3md6i5g4BbE6s2YLv).
 Because everyone following this tutorial is minting NFTs with the same metadata, all the NFTs in this collection will look the same.
 However, the number of tokens in the collection should increase by one.

 Congratulations!
 You have just interacted with a smart contract using Taquito.
 Additionally, you programmatically minted an NFT.